 Fixing the Experience: Enhancing Usabilty, Customer Value, & Emotional Connection

 I focus on helping organizations (OEMs, suppliers, new ventures) within the Automotive and Mobility industries design products and services that are better understood and more efficiently utilized by their end-users, ultimately benefiting individual drivers.
-The majority of vehicle systems work just fine; however, the features or concepts that confuse drivers can have a very negative short and long-term effect.
-Typical topics of focus include …
+The majority of vehicle systems work just fine; however, the features or concepts that confuse & frustrate drivers can have a very negative short and long-term effect.
+Typical topics of focus (across many industries) include …

 Addressing the "Trouble with Today's Automobiles": We all recognize that vehicle owners often do not fundamentally realize or understand everything that their vehicles are capable of.
 They may not grasp all features and functions, or "what the car is saying" when they attempt to use a function.
 This includes basic signal levels, like understanding icons, button meanings, or whether a button turns a feature On or Off.
 Movotiv views these as "fundamental core design challenges".

 Simplifying Complex Systems: For a long time, complex vehicle systems, like multi-function devices (MFDs) in offices, often confuse users.
-I advocate for a strong dose of creativity, simplicity, and clarity in automotive design, especially as digital interfaces become more prevalent.
-Moving physical controls deep into a screen's information architecture can significantly increase the consumer learning curve, which I implicitly aim to mitigate through better design.
+I advocate for a strong dose of creativity, simplicity, clarity, and user testing in automotive design, especially as digital interfaces become more prevalent.
+For instance, moving physical controls deep into a screen's information architecture can significantly increase the consumer learning curve.

 Designing for Clarity in Driver Assistance Systems (DAS): A specific point of confusion highlighted is the understanding of Driver Assistance systems.
-Movotiv poses questions like, "What exactly does my Driver Assistance system do?
+Consumers often pose questions like, "What exactly does my Driver Assistance system do?
 What button combinations and sequences do I press to stay in the center of a lane?
 Will it prevent any and all crashes?".
-I also examine how drivers will understand the states and progressions of driver assistance systems from levels 2-3-4.
-Addressing these directly contributes to driver understanding.
+It is critical to examine, anticipate, and guide the way that drivers understand the states and progressions of driver assistance systems - from levels 2-3-4.

-◦ Understanding what happens when a vehicle is "on" but not "started".
+◦ What happens when a vehicle is "on" but not "started".

 ◦ The meaning of "Auto" in a vehicle and what it will mean in an autonomous vehicle.